Spideys-Sense/product-display-service/README.md

 !!!NOTICE!!!
 If initializing a fresh install of this module, you will need to create the database "product_displays" from a mysql command line instance!
+It does not create one on its own!

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

 - Node 6.13.0
 - NPM
 - MySql 5.7.32
-- etc

 ## Development

+Much of the code in this repo is currently built for connecting to services/databases on a docker container inside a deployed EC2 instance.
+Additionally, our initial app plan document may not 100% match the shape of data currently used on the client, and should be verified.
+If you need help, feel free to reach out to me on slack!

 ### API routes for fetching data: